 |nadir3seg||Nadir block plus 3 off-nadir blocks per time stamp|

 |50pt||50% overlap between successively smoothed blocks|

-Elevation measurement files are approximately 100 KB to 520 KB.
+CSV files range from approximately 1 KB to 740 KB.

-The entire data set is approximately 642 MB.
+The entire data set is approximately 7.7 GB.

 Spatial coverage for the IceBridge ATM campaigns includes the Arctic, Greenland, Antarctica, and surrounding ocean areas.
 In effect, this represents the coverage noted below.